 The SSUSA bat policy is simple:

-- Each model and weight must be submitted to NTS Chesapeake Testing Lab in Belcamp, MD., and be tested and meet the bpf standard.
+1. The longest length, heaviest weight and highest MOI bat of a design must be submitted to NTS Chesapeake Testing Lab in Belcamp, MD., and be tested and meet the bpf standard.
 NTS forwards the results directly to SSUSA.
 The bats must also meet other standards listed in the SSUSA Rulebook, including length.